Starting point and expansion of the infrastructure for green hydrogen

 2026: Integration of storage facilities and launch in Salzgitter

-Further important steps to expand the infrastructure will be implemented by 2026:
+Further important steps to expand the infrastructure and increase the performance will be implemented by 2026:

 - An RWE cavern storage facility in Gronau-Epe will be connected.
 With the possibility of storing hydrogen, the security of supply will be decisively secured.
 The storage of renewable energy in the form of green H2 thus made possible is one of the decisive advantages of the hydrogen economy.